 Phase 1 is effective from 4th December 2021.
 This phase mandates taxpayers to generate and store tax invoices, simplified tax invoices and respective CDNs through compliant e-Invoicing Generation Solutions (EGS).

 Phase 2 will be implemented from 1st January 2023.
 This phase mandates integrating the taxpayer’s system with the ZATCA, transmitting e-invoices and related CDNs and sharing them with ZATCA.
 Phase 2 will be implemented by the ZATCA, notifying the criteria for the resident taxpayers and their effective date, the earliest being 1st January 2023.

 ZATCA planned the implementation of the integration phase in waves.
-Accordingly, ZATCA announced the targeted groups/waves under phase 2 of e-invoicing in Saudi Arabia as follows:
+Accordingly, it announced two phases till now:

 Also, ZATCA finalised the phase 2 regulations regarding operational and technical requirements.
 So, the applicable businesses in SA should start taking relevant actions to comply with phase 2.

 ZATCA released the phase 2 regulations on 28th May 2021, containing phase 1 and phase 2 requirements.
 However, ZATCA mentioned that the requirements listed under phase 2 of e-invoicing would be reviewed and amended in due course.
 Accordingly, ZATCA amended and released the final phase 2 regulations on 24th June 2022.